 When should I start?

 Ideally, treatments start around 35 weeks of pregnancy, however pre-birth acupuncture can still be beneficial if started after this date.
-If you are scheduled for an induction prior to 40 weeks you should start 6 weeks prior to your induction date.

 I am hoping to have a VBAC – can pre-birth acupuncture help?